 7. Take a walk on the waterfront promenade at Singapore Sports Hub

 The Singapore Sports Hub is an integrated sports complex located in the scenic Kallang Basin.
 It includes the National Stadium, the Singapore Indoor Stadium and the Aquatic Centre.
 It is also home to the Singapore Sports Museum and the Sports Hub Library.
 Sky terraces and a waterfront promenade are conducive for a leisurely stroll and provide excellent views of the city skyline and the Kallang riverfront.
-We suggest you go at dusk (around 6 pm)
+We suggest you go at dusk (around 6 pm).
+Brewerkz Indoor Stadium is a craft brewer, bar & restaurant and will be a great pit stop whatever time you may be visiting.

 8. Explore the colourful Kampong Glam